mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```@repl NewSlackBus
 print(system.bus.label, analysis.voltage.angle)
 ```

 We can observe that the angles have been calculated based on the new slack bus.
 JuliaGrid offers the function to adjust these angles to match the original slack bus as follows:
 ```@example NewSlackBus
 adjustAngle!(system, analysis; slack = "Bus 1")
 ```

-Here, the `slack` keyword should correspond to the label of the slack bus.
 After executing the above code, the updated results can be viewed:
 ```@repl NewSlackBus
 print(system.bus.label, analysis.voltage.angle)
 ```